solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 ## Redis Versions

 Remote Dictionary Server (Redis) has a rich history starting in late 2000s.
 Since then, it has evolved into a widely used memory based key value data management system.
-Azure Cache for Redis started with the support of Redis version 4.0 and has continued to 6.0 (as of 8/2021).
-For a listing of all Redis versions, reference [this detailed page](https://bucardo.org/postgres_all_versions.html).
+Azure Cache for Redis started with the support of Redis version 3.0 and has continued to 6.0 (as of 10/2021).
+For a listing of all Redis version releases, reference [this detailed page](https://github.com/redis/redis/releases).

-For the latest on Azure Cache for Redis version support, reference [Supported Azure Cache for Redis server versions](https://docs.microsoft.com/en-us/azure/Redis/concepts-supported-versions).
+For the latest on Azure Cache for Redis version support, reference [Supported Azure Cache for Redis server versions](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview#redis-versions).
 In the Post Migration Management section, we will review how upgrades (such as 4.0 to 6.0) are applied to the Redis instances in Azure.

 > **Note** Redis OSS Support is based on the release of the latest stable release and only the latest stable version, and the last two versions will receive maintenance from Redis OSS.
-As of 4/2021, anything prior to 4.0 is end of life.
-Microsoft Cache for Redis may not exactly match to these same support windows.
+As of 10/2021, anything prior to 4.0 is end of life.
+Microsoft Cache for Redis may not exactly match to these same version support windows and may provide support for a period after Redis OSS support ends, review the [supported versions](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview#redis-versions) for the latest updates.

 Knowing the source Redis version is important as many features have been introduced through the major versions.
 The applications using the system may be expecting behavior and features that are specific to that version.
 Although Redis has been great at keeping breaking changes at a minimum and keeping compatibility between versions, there are a small handful of cases that may influence the migration path and version: